 - Take a lot of copies of your passport and visa with you and write your license plate number on it, if applicable.
 Makes life way easier and faster.
 At every check-point you have to fill in your personal information, but you can also just give this piece of paper.

-- Backpackers should bring plenty of water and other supplies for the trip, as they will be spending most of your time in the back of a pickup truck in the blazing sun.
+- Backpackers should bring plenty of water and other supplies for the trip, as they will be spending most of your time in the back of a pickup truck in the blazing sun (or in the cold, in winter).